joshgoguen/ubc-baja-tools/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Deploy

-Build the project for deployment to GitHub Pages with ng build --prod --base-href “https://joshgoguen.github.io/ubc-baja-tools/”
+Deploy to GitHub Pages with `ng deploy`.
+Make sure to have the ghpages Angular package, if not run `ng add angular-cli-ghpages` to get it.

 ## Running unit tests